 Any Challenger can submit a challenge to a location to claim it is an eligible CAI.
-This challenge type is used to identify locations as CAIs based on the CAI definition included in Massachusetts's BEAD Initial Proposal Volume I which includes:
+This challenge type is used to identify locations as CAIs based on the CAI definition included in Massachusetts's BEAD Initial Proposal Volume I14 which includes:

-CAI Definition and Source Schools Schools appearing in this data set are those attended by students in pre-kindergarten through high school, based on the Massachusetts Department of Elementary and Secondary Education (DESE) school profiles database.
+Definition and Source Schools appearing in this data set are those attended by students in pre-kindergarten through high school, based on the Massachusetts Department of Elementary and Secondary Education (DESE) school profiles database.
 This includes public elementary, public secondary, public vocational/technical/ agricultural regional, private, charter, and special education schools.
 Data was acquired from MassGIS (Bureau of Geographic Information).
-Libraries This dataset contains points which represent locations of all public and some special libraries currently registered with the Massachusetts Board of Library Commissioners (MBLC).
+This dataset contains points which represent locations of all public and some special libraries currently registered with the Massachusetts Board of Library Commissioners (MBLC).
 Data was acquired from MassGIS (Bureau of Geographic Information).
-Health clinic, health center, hospital, or other medical providers Data for hospitals, community health centers, and nursing facilities was acquired from MassGIS (Bureau of Geographic Information).
+Data for hospitals, community health centers, and nursing facilities was acquired from MassGIS (Bureau of Geographic Information).
 Data for community behavioral health centers and clubhouses, categorized under community health center was gathered from Mass.gov and Massachusetts Clubhouse Coalition.
-Data for clinics was acquired from Massachusetts eHealth Institute (MeHi's) tracking of ambulatory medical practices for the Executive Office of Health and Human Services (EOHHS).
-Clinics included small to large ambulatory practices, those from 1-9 Medical Doctors (MDs), Doctor of
+Data for clinics was acquired from Massachusetts eHealth Institute (MeHi's) tracking of ambulatory medical practices for

-&lt;sup>14 Massachusetts Initial Proposal Volume 1 (PDF)
+14 Massachusetts Initial Proposal Volume 1 (PDF)